Headquarters:San Francisco, CA

 Nextdoor operates with a one-person finance department and “that one person is me,” says Chan, whose responsibilities include everything from balancing the books to managing the stock plan.
 It’s little wonder that when he went looking for a new solution, ease of use was at the top of his wish list.

 His search started with the cap table management software he was already familiar with: CapMx.
-Then he discovered the product had been acquired by Shareworks by Morgan Stanley (then Solium), a company whose suite of products also includes the Shareworks platform.
+Then he discovered the product had been acquired by Shareworks by Morgan Stanley, a company whose suite of products also includes the Shareworks platform.

 The more he learned about Shareworks, the more he liked its ease of use and broad capabilities.
 He was also impressed with the attentive customer service and enthusiastic support he received from the entire team.
 “The passion and dedication from the Solium team was so much greater than what I saw from the other two vendors I was evaluating at the time,” says Chan.